Accessible Menu

 Add the ARIA attribute

-to the Order Products<a>
+aria-haspopup="true"to the Order Products<a>The

-indicates the menu item has a submenu. -
+aria-haspopup="true"indicates the menu item has a submenu. -

 Nest a second

-within the Order Products<li>
+<ul>within the Order Products<li> -

 Add

-to the new<ul>
+aria-label="Product Sub-Menu"to the new<ul> -

 Add attribute

-is used when the user needs to invoke the menu items (the items are not visible by default). -
+role="menu"is used when the user needs to invoke the menu items (the items are not visible by default). -

 Add

-- Add the below links (not all pages exist, so I just placed a hashtag in place of a path).
+role="none"to each<li> - Add the below links (not all pages exist, so I just placed a hashtag in place of a path).

 - Add the

-in each anchor element.
+role="menuitem"in each anchor element.

-<!-- Nested Sub Menu --> <ul aria-label="Product Sub-Menu" role="menu"> <li role="none"><a href="#" role="menuitem">Goat Milk Soap</a></li> <li role="none"><a href="order/orderCheese.html" role="menuitem">Cheese</a></li> <li role="none"><a href="#" role="menuitem">Milk</a></li> </ul>
+<!-- Nested Sub Menu --> <ul aria-label="Product Sub-Menu" role="menu"> <li role="none"><a href="#" role="menuitem">Goat Milk Soap</a></li> <li role="none"><a href="order/orderCheese.html" role="menuitem">Cheese</a></li> <li role="none"><a href="#" role="menuitem">Milk</a></li> </ul> -

 -